 Familiarize yourself with your store’s coupon policies.
 There’s always that one cashier that tries to tell you that you can’t use your coupon.
 Hold your ground and ask for a manager.

 My grocery store has a policy that if an item rings in at the wrong price, you get the item for free up to a maximum of $10.
 This is another reason to have the prices written out on your grocery list.
 Many cashiers don’t know of this policy.
 So watch everything as it rings in and be prepared to ask for your freebie.

 Check if your store has a price-matching policy.
 Mine does not.
 But I have done price-matching in the past.
 Once you get past the intimidation factor of being ‘that customer’ it’s actually really easy.
 You just have to show the cashier the competition’s flyer indicating the cheaper price.
 Then you’ll get charged the cheaper price.

-Tell me, what are your tricks for saving money on groceries?
+Tell me, how do you save money on groceries?
 It’s so hard to find the balance between needing to save money and how much time it will cost to do so!